 The Mobile-offset Progressive Deformable Barrier now features two moving elements to a head-on collision test.
 It measures intrusion to both the vehicle and the barrier, with its intention to ensure that makers of larger models share some of the burdens of impact with smaller cars.
 It means large models will no longer automatically score well just because they remain unscathed by a collision.

-In addition, there have been changes to side-impact testing which will take into account movement of all occupants not just those at the side of the collision.
+In addition, there have been changes to side-impact testing which will take into account the movement of all occupants not just those at the side of the collision.
 It will also assess how well airbags installed in the centre compartments operate.

 Euro NCAP has also introduced a more advanced crash test dummy, named THOR, which more accurately represents a human to give better feedback including recording abdominal injury.